Paul Ratcliffe, Olympic Silver Medallist

 What equipment do I need?

-In Premier Division and International racing there are strict rules about the length, width and minimum weight of your boat, but can use any kayak to start with.
+In Premier Division and International racing there are strict rules about the length, width and minimum weight of your boat (see below) but you can use any kayak to start with.
 When you want a "proper" slalom kayak, buy one second-hand - you will often find them for sale at competitions.
 A slalom boat is light, long and low so that it can pass under the gate poles.

 You need a paddle and a spraydeck, and you must wear a buoyancy aid and a helmet.
 Other equipment - wet shoes, shorts, a cagoule - you can get later.